da-hacks/da-hacks-4.0-hackers-guide/content/vscode-beginners-guide.md

-# Beginner's Guide to VS Code
+# Beginner's Guide to VS Code & AI Editors

-Welcome!
-This guide will help you get started with Visual Studio Code (VS Code), one of the most popular code editors for hackathons and development.
+**Why Visual Studio Code (VS Code)?**

+VS Code is the foundation of modern web development.
+It works on every OS, supports every language, and defines the standard for what a code editor should look like.
+However, in 2025, the landscape has shifted toward AI-Native editors that are built on top of VS Code.

 ## 📥 Installation